Next Start

 Whether the nozzles you choose are threaded or slip-on, there are some different nozzle shapes to choose from that will affect the welds being worked on.
 These include:

-• Bottleform: These types of nozzles have an outer diameter that is smaller on the work end, resembling the shape of a bottle.
-Bottleform nozzles provide good visibility and accessibility to the work piece.
+• Bottleform: These types of nozzles have an outer diameter that is smaller on the working end, resembling the shape of a bottle.
+Bottleform nozzles provide good visibility and accessibility to the workpiece.
 Gas coverage is tighter compared with other nozzle shapes, which can put them at a higher risk for contamination.

 A welder makes a cut on a piece of metal.